jebitok-dev/platform-game/README.md

 - Move to right using -> arrow
 - Move to left using <- arrow
 - Jump using up arrow

+The objective of the game is to collect the stars, each time you collect 16 stars, a bomb enters the game, you have to continue collecting stars avoiding the bombs that will be appearing every 16 bombs collected.

 ## Getting Started